AdapTeach/code-assesser-ui/README.md

-code-grader-client
+code-assesser-ui
 ==================

-Embeddable forms to submit code for code-grader assessments
+Embeddable forms to submit solutions for code-assessments